janicunha-lab/Technical-task/README.md

 - **Dependencies**: Managed symbol downloads and version control

 For more information about AL-Go and the AppSource template, visit the [AL-Go for GitHub documentation](https://github.com/microsoft/AL-Go).

-## License

-This project is part of a technical demonstration and follows standard AL extension licensing.